 Conflict intensified in March 2015, when a Saudi-led coalition intervened in support of the internationally recognized government against Houthi rebels aligned with Yemen’s former president Ali Abdullah Saleh.

 Fighting at the port of entry for much of the country’s food has stopped imports and blocked other vital aid shipments.
 About 16 million people wake up to severe hunger every day, and the country is on the brink of famine.

 Conflict has impacted the availability of clean water and sanitation, which has led to the worst cholera outbreak in the world.
 The spread of the waterborne disease has been exacerbated by the collapse of Yemen’s health system.

 Responding to the Crisis in Yemen

-To address the critical need for safe water and reduce the spread of disease, PWS&D is responding through a faith-based consortium to rehabilitate existing water sources.
-This response will benefit over 15,000 people.
-Additionally, solar water pumps will be provided, and water management committees will be trained to manage and care for water sources.
+To address the critical need for safe water and reduce the spread of disease, in 2019, PWS&D responded through a faith-based consortium to rehabilitate existing water sources.
+This response benefited over 15,000 people.
+Additionally, solar water pumps were provided, and water management committees were trained to manage and care for water sources.